adelakobic/ciniSquish/README.md

 ## Changes made to the code 𝌡
 * buttons created and colors set - first draft - Dela
+* HTML pages 2 and 3 have been created 11/8/22 - Dela

 ## Link to the deployed website 💻